-10This also does not address non-binary gender uses of they/them.
+&lt;sup>10This also does not address non-binary gender uses of they/them.
 See Ackerman 2018 for discussion and references.

-ment between cowgirl and his should be impossible if the property being checked is a φ -feature" (Ackerman:p.4)
+ment between cowgirl and his should be impossible if the property being checked is a $\phi$ -feature" (Ackerman:p.4)

-- Antecedent nominals like the cowgirl cannot serve to provide a φ -value of [γ : +F] to any reflexive pronoun with an unvalued gender feature - ▶ Names might have gender features (Bjorkman 2017), but their gender features must be flexible enough to account for gender identity ("social gender", Ackerman 2018) - Thus expressions like 'Sue likes himself' are not ungrammatical; where deviant, it is infelicity (Conrod 2017, 2018) - ♦ Sue ⇒ Individual of female gender ⇒ infelicitous as binding himself - \diamond Sue \Rightarrow Individual of non-binary gender \Rightarrow infelicitous as binding herself - \blacktriangleright A lack of gender φ -features on the antecedent is problematic for analyses where bound pronouns are φ -deficient and rely on valuation from the antecedent - Instead what constrains felicity of particular bound pronouns in contexts like (25) is the interpretation of φ-features in context - ▶ What matters is referential construability11:
+- Antecedent nominals like the cowgirl cannot serve to provide a φ-value of [ɣ: +F] to any reflexive pronoun with an unvalued gender feature - ► Names might have gender features (Bjorkman 2017), but their gender features must be flexible enough to account for gender identity ("social gender", Ackerman 2018) - Thus expressions like 'Sue likes himself' are not ungrammatical; where deviant, it is infelicity (Conrod 2017, 2018) - $\diamond~{\rm Sue} \Rightarrow {\rm Individual~of~female~gender} \Rightarrow {\rm infelicitous~as~binding~{\it himself}}$ - $\diamond$ Sue $\Rightarrow$ Individual of non-binary gender $\Rightarrow$ infelicitous as binding herself - A lack of gender φ-features on the antecedent is problematic for analyses where bound pronouns are φ-deficient and rely on valuation from the antecedent - Instead what constrains felicity of particular bound pronouns in contexts like (25) is the interpretation of φ-features in context - What matters is construal as weakly identical:

-(26) CONSTRUED REFERENCE CONDITION IN ENGLISH
+(26) WEAK IDENTITY CONDITION IN ENGLISH

-The bound pronoun in an English reflexive must be able to be construed as referring to its antecedent
+The bound pronoun in an English reflexive must be able to be construed as (weakly) interpretive identical to its antecedent

-- Basic Idea: The felicity of a pronoun in a reflexive anaphor is constrained in the same way as other (discourse-anaphoric) pronouns - ▶ More work is necessary to define exactly how this notion of referential construability is precisely defined, constrained, and implemented by the grammar - Indeed, this is a (purposefully) weak theory, which may be able to generate expressions that are deemed unacceptable - Referential construability alone is not enough; auxiliary constraints (linguistic and social) will be necessary to capture the range of (un)acceptable data - To expose the need for auxiliary constraints, consider a gap in the mismatches that we have seen - ▶ Not attested: 3.sg anaphors with a 1st/2nd person or PL antecedent - (27) a.
+- More work is necessary to define exactly how this notion of weak identity is precisely defined, constrained, and implemented by the grammar - Indeed, this is a (purposefully) weak theory, which may be able to generate expressions that are deemed unacceptable - Weak Identity alone is not enough; auxiliary constraints (linguistic and social) will be necessary to capture the range of (un)acceptable data - To expose the need for auxiliary constraints, consider a gap in the mismatches that we have seen - Not attested: 3.SG anaphors with a 1st/2nd person or PL antecedent - (27) a.
 The football team organizes the weekly tailgate itself/themselves. - b.
-The football players organize the weekly tailgate itself/themselves. - (28) [Spoken by a single man in a group of men] - a.
+The football players organize the weekly tailgate \itself/themselves. - (28) [Spoken by a single man in a group of men] - a.
 Each of us is behaving himself/ourselves/%ourself. - b.
-We are each behaving himself/ourselves/%ourself. - ► This suggests that there is a morphosyntactic division in these reflexive pronouns, which goes beyond the interpretive constraint in (26) We will return to this - Let us turn to contexts that alter how to refer but which do not allow all types of mismatch - Reinforcing that there are additional constraints beyond the construed reference condition supplied by anaphor binding
+We are each behaving \himself/ourselves/%ourself. - This suggests that there is a morphosyntactic division in these reflexive pronouns, which goes beyond the interpretive constraint in (26) - We will return to this - Let us turn to contexts that provide weak identity but which do not allow all types of mismatch - Reinforcing that there are additional constraints beyond the condition on weak identity supplied by anaphor binding

-11I leave open what grammatical/non-grammatical variables/operations should be used in modeling "construal".
+&lt;sup>11I leave open what grammatical/non-grammatical variables/operations should be used in modeling "construal".